Various species have been introduced into Australia from other countries such as cane toads, foxes, rabbits, pigs, cats or dogs.

 To report pest fish, submit your sighting on the Department of Agricuture and Fisheries website.

-Declared pest animals in the Redlands
+Invasive pest animals in Redlands Coast

 All non-indigenous amphibians, reptiles and mammals from around the world are listed as prohibited matter, except for species listed below as restricted matter (invasive animals).